Master of Education in Educational Leadership

 Download program of study:

-M.Ed. in Educational Leadership – Principal Leadership Fellows Cohort Program
+M.Ed. in Educational Leadership – Principal Fellows Program

-Each year, the Principal Fellows program admits a cohort of 10-14 students from partnering districts; those students who meet the rigorous standards for admittance into the Principal Fellows cohort receive discounted tuition through the generosity of corporate, nonprofit, and other partners.
+Each year, the Principal Fellows Program admits a cohort of 10-14 students from partnering districts; those students who meet the rigorous standards for admittance into the Principal Fellows Program cohort receive discounted tuition through the generosity of corporate, nonprofit, and other partners.
 Fellows also spend year two of the program working in full time, paid administrative intern positions within their home districts.
 Principal Fellows follow the same certification oriented degree plan as other M.Ed. seeking students, though some deadlines prior to and during the admissions process vary.
-Download a pre-application for more information.

-Participating School Districts: Fort Worth ISD, Keller ISD, Eagle Mountain-Saginaw ISD, Crowley ISD
+Participating School Districts: Eagle Mountain-Saginaw ISD, Castleberry ISD, Keller ISD

 The links below provide two important resources for the Midpoint assessment: Requirements and Guidelines for completing the assessment and the Application Form to be completed and submitted with the two assessment artifacts.
 Students must complete their Tier I coursework in Educational Leadership prior to submitting this assessment, and this is a requirement before students can proceed to Tier II courses.